DICTIONARY - A

 An angel, generally, is a supernatural being found in various religions and mythologies.
 In Abrahamic religions and Zoroastrianism, angels are often depicted as benevolent celestial beings who act as intermediaries between God or Heaven and humanity.
 Other roles of angels include protecting and guiding human beings and carrying out God's tasks.
 Within Abrahamic religions, angels are often organised into hierarchies, although such rankings may vary between sects in each religion, and are given specific names or titles, such as Gabriel or ‘Destroying angel’.
 The term ‘angel’ has also been expanded to various notions of spirits or figures found in other religious traditions.
 The theological study of angels is known as ‘angelology’.
 Angels who were expelled from Heaven are referred to as fallen angels.

 In fine art, angels are usually depicted as having the shape of human beings of extraordinary beauty; they are often identified using the symbols of bird wings, halos, and light.
+Angels in tarot are seen as messengers of important or divine things in your life.

 The Ankh is an ancient Egyptian symbol of life.
 Also known as an Ansata (Latin for handle) cross, it is a visual representation of a sandal strap.
 The horizontal and vertical bars of the lower Tau Cross represent the feminine and masculine energy, respectively.
 This combination of male and female symbols (the cross and Circle) in the Ankh suggest fertility and creative power.
 The top loop also symbolises the Sun on the horizon, and suggests reincarnation and rebirth.

 The Ankh appears frequently in Egyptian writings about rebirth, and this symbolism was adopted by Coptic Christians, especially Gnostic sects, to symbolise the resurrection of Christ and the heavenly marriage.
 The Ankh was an earlier form of the cross than the better-known Latin Cross.
+In tarot, it represents eternity or eternal life and can also be known to represent balance.

 Antimony has been known and used by the Alchemists since ancient times.
 It is sometimes found free in nature, but is usually obtained from two ores, stibnite and valentinite.
 Nicolas Lémery (1645 CE - 1715 CE), a French chemist, was the first person to scientifically study antimony and its compounds, publishing his findings in 1707.
 Antimony makes up about 0.00002% of the Earth's crust.